 I re-visited this place after the community had disappeared, and each time I still felt the urge to draw it, and only recently did I consider it not too late to do so.

-Why couldn't I draw it, now that I had the confidence to do so, and the visual language to put something together?
+So, why shouldn't I draw it now, having gained more confidence to do so, as well as the visual language to put something together?
 I still had some of the sketches, I had a lot of photographs, and I still had a strong urge to express the place - the drawings were in me.

 I returned again, over 40 years on.
 The place was devoid of the structures, but other, perhaps less physical elements were still present.
 The dimension of time was not a barrier, and I began to draw what had been.